alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I did a general review of Linux, reviewed new topics in Java and PHP in web programming.

 **Thoughts**: My final exams are coming up, so I have to study and practice as much as possible.

+### Day 42: August 01, Friday

+**Today's Progress**: Today I made progress on some pending issues in web programming and databases.

+**Thoughts**: I am trying to get a database to connect correctly with PHP, and everything is going well.